Skip to main content

 The Login Screen I Never Saw Coming

 It was 3:17 a.m.
 My guild had just downed the final boss of a 14-hour progression race.
 I should’ve felt triumphant loot in my bags, top DPS on the meter.
 Instead, I stared at the victory screen with hollow eyes, my back screaming, a cold pizza box sagging on my desk.
-My girlfriend had stopped texting.
 The gym membership was a recurring joke.
 I had the rank of Grand Master in-game and the real-world vitality of a slime.

 That moment wasn’t a victory.
 It was a defeat screen I’d been ignoring for years: Burnout.
 Level cap.
 Quest failed.